cmer/cacheable-csrf-token-rails/README.md

 #### Usage

-1. Add `cacheable-csrf-rails` to your Gemfile
+1. Add `cacheable-csrf-token-rails` to your Gemfile
 2. Add this line in ApplicationController:
     `include CacheableCSRFTokenRails`